 With New Year’s just ahead, many of us are thinking about our resolutions to improve certain aspects of our lives.
-Therefore, it makes sense that every year there is a resurgence of money challenges, fitness challenges, and other gimmicks to motivate people to stick with them.
+Therefore, it makes sense that every year there is also a resurgence of money challenges, fitness challenges, and other gimmicks to motivate people to stick with them.
 Some of these money-saving challenges have seen an enormous amount of success.
-After the 52-Week Money Challenge came out and helped a large number of people save more than $1,300 in a year, people began looking for more ways to challenge themselves to save.
+After the 52-Week Money Challenge came out, it helped a large number of people save more than $1,300 in a year.
+Naturally, people began looking for more ways to challenge themselves to save.
 Enter: The $5 bill money challenge.

 What is the $5 Bill Money Challenge?

-The $5 bill money challenge is a bit more simple than the 365-Day challenge or any of the 52-week challenges.
-This challenge deals with the change you receive from shopping and all your other cash transactions.
+The $5 bill money challenge is a bit simpler than the 365-Day challenge or any of the 52-week challenges.
+This challenge focuses on saving the change you receive from shopping and all your other cash transactions.
 But instead of pinching pennies, you’re putting away small bills.
-Any time you pay in cash and receive a $5 bill back in change, you put that $5 into savings.
+Any time you pay in cash and receive a $5 bill back with your change, you put that $5 into savings.

 Unlike other money challenges, the $5 bill money challenge doesn’t have any set format for week-to-week savings.
 You choose how much and how frequently you contribute to your savings account.
-If your total comes to $11 at Walmart and you hand the cashier a $20 bill, you’ll likely get a five to add to your savings jar (or piggy bank).
+If your total at the grocery store comes to $11, and you hand the cashier a $20 bill, you’ll likely get a five to add to your savings jar (or piggy bank).
 If you do this regularly and don’t touch this fund for the next 12 months, you could have a good amount stashed away by this time next year.

 But because it doesn’t have any set guidelines, it does make it harder to decipher how much you can actually save with this challenge.
 So, how much have other people saved?